 Over all, your pepper face is pretty tough.
 But it may still encounter a few growing issues along the way.
 Let’s go over a short list of what might come up and how to handle it!

 Overwatering may cause small blisters to form on the fleshy leaves.
 It can also lead to conditions that promote root or stem rots.
 Ensure your soil is well-draining and releases excess water.
 Avoid leaving your plant’s pot in standing water, as that can cause overwatering as well.

 If the temperature dips below 55 degrees, leaf tips can begin to turn brown.
 The colder it becomes, the more pronounced this damage will be.
 Near-freezing temperatures will defoliate your plant and cause excessive damage.
 Keep it above 60 to keep your plant going!

-The most common pest for these plants is spider mites.
+The most common pest for baby rubber plants is spider mites.
 These irritating little pests suck the sap out of the fleshy leaves.
 For indoor growers, a product like MiteX is an excellent choice to kill these off.
 This blend of plant oils coats the mite eggs and prevents them from hatching.

 Phytopthora can become a problem if your soil is overly moist.
 This water mold fungus can cause both root and stem rots to develop.
 Plants can die from a variation of damping off due to these rots.
 To avoid this fungal disease, don’t overwater, and make sure your soil’s well-draining.

 Phytopthora can also cause cutting rot, as can rhizoctonia and pythium fungi.
 If your cuttings never develop roots and instead fail, it’s best to dispose of infected soil.
 Start again with sterile soil, being sure to sterilize your pot and tools before you start.
 This prevents further transmission of these fungal diseases.